oecd-nea/Nosy.jl/README.md

 60000 gasplant_output_energy_cap
 ```

-The `costs` function return a table of all costs.
+The `costs` function returns a table of all costs.
 ```julia
 julia> costs(result)
 3×4 DataFrame